AdobeDocs/journeys.en/help/using/building-journeys/journey.md

 * The journey is closed manually via the **[!UICONTROL Close to new entrances]** button.
 * The journey's end date is reached.

-When a journey is closed (for any of the reasons above), it will have the status **[!UICONTROL Closed (no entrance)]**.
+When a journey is closed (for any of the reasons above), it will have the status **[!UICONTROL Closed]**.
 The journey will stop letting new individuals enter the journey.
 Persons already in the journey will finish the journey normally.
 After the default global timeout of 30 days, the journey will switch to the **Finished** status.
 See this [section](../building-journeys/changing-properties.md#entrance).

 In case you need to stop the progress of all individuals in the journey, you can stop it.
 Stopping the journey will timeout all individuals in the journey.